Gift Planning at The University of Texas at Austin

 Maybe you want to help students who struggle to attend college.
 Maybe you want to help create new hands-on experiences and research opportunities for students.
 Or maybe you want to help revolutionize how disciplines come together to solve the world's toughest problems.

-However you choose to direct your donation, your support enhances UT's excellence and helps us remain one of the most powerful centers of learning, research, and creativity.
+However you choose to direct your donation, your support enhances the University's excellence and helps us remain one of the most powerful centers of learning, research, and creativity.
 Who knows?
 Your gift could be the support needed to make the next world-changing discovery possible.

 Stewarding Your Legacy